 Chocolate milk may not sound like the healthiest snack option but research shows that drinking chocolate milk after a bout of workout improves post-workout recovery.
 This is probably because one cup of chocolate milk contains up to 50 grams of protein and plenty of vitamin A, calcium, and vitamin D. The added chocolate will also give you beneficial antioxidants from cocoa powder.

 Whenever you’re planning on carving pumpkins, don’t throw the pumpkin seeds away because these seeds are packed with protein and other healthy nutrients.
 One cup of pumpkin seeds contains up to 12 grams of protein.
 Pumpkin seeds are also a rich source of calcium, magnesium, and zinc.
-Studies on pumpkin seeds show that they mitigate hypertension and support overall heart health.
+Pumpkin seeds have been used in traditional medicine for their anti-inflammatory, antioxidant, and antiviral properties, and research supports their potential in these areas.

-A study published in the journal Appetite found that an afternoon snack of Greek yogurt containing 24 grams of protein reduces hunger, increases fullness, and delayed eating when compared to a lower-protein meal.
+A study published in the journal Appetite found that yogurt helped shift bone remodeling towards increased formation of new bone tissue while also lessening the breakdown and resorption of existing bone.
 To make your Greek yogurt meal more interesting, we suggest adding a couple of slices of apples and a pinch of cinnamon.
 The apples will give you plenty of vitamins while the cinnamon will help lower your blood glucose levels.

 Quinoa is another rich and healthy source of protein you simply must try.
 This seeded quinoa recipe takes protein snacking to the next level with the added seeds and quinoa flower.
 One cup of quinoa contains around 8 grams of protein but if you follow the above-mentioned recipe, you’ll probably end up eating more protein thanks to the added seeds.